swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 providing a requested service.
 Checks whether an Identity Provider is capable of fulfilling the needs of a Service Provider can be done either by relying on a discovery process to filter out non-conformant Identity Providers, and/or by examining the metadata of Identity providers.

 An Identity Provider receiving a request for more attributes than it can provide SHOULD return an assertion with the attributes it can provide according to its defined attribute release policy, leaving it up to the Service Provider to decide how to proceed, e.g., by denying service to the authenticated user, provide limited services or to use other resources to collect necessary attributes.
+However, if a Service Provider has expressed a specific attribute requirement using the `<md:RequestedAttribute>` element of a matching<sup>*</sup> `<md:AttributeConsumingService>` element in its metadata and assigned the `isRequired`-attribute to `true`, then the Identity Provider MUST respond with an error response if this specific attribute can not be delivered.

+> \[*\]: The Identity Provider will select the `<md:AttributeConsumingService>` element to consider during attribute release based on the `AttributeConsumingServiceIndex` attribute specified in the `<saml2p:AuthnRequest>` message, and if that attribute is not present, the default `<md:AttributeConsumingService>` element.

 <a name="processing-requirements2"></a>
 ### 6.3.
 Processing Requirements